 Updated: BRAC Releases Preliminary Analysis of Potential Magnitude of Flood's Impact on the Baton Rouge Region »

 Data represents people and property placed at risk by virtue of their location within flooded areas

 Louisiana Small Business Rebirth Fund

 The Louisiana Small Business Rebirth Fund provides triage grants to affected small businesses.
-The application and online donation portal are available at labizrebirth.org.
-Impacted small businesses are urged to apply.
-Corporate donations are also encouraged.
+The application period closed at midnight on Friday, September 16.
+Donations are encouraged at labizrebirth.org.
+One hundred percent of donations is awarded directly to small businesses.
+Donations are tax deductible.

 Business Recovery Centers